umd-lib/umd-lib-aspace-theme/docs/StaffInterfaceCustomizations.md

 This document describes the UMD customizations made to the ArchivesSpace staff ("frontend") interface.

+## I18n Customizations

+Customizations to internationalization (I18n) values for the staff interface are in the "frontend/locales/en.yml" file.
+Only modified values are included in the file.

 ## Overridden ArchivesSpace Files

 The following stock ArchivesSpace files have been overridden to support UMD